Inside the White House, a muted response to Mueller but concern about creeping impeachment

 That's even as House leaders continue to focus on pursuing investigations and pressing ahead with subpoena battles that are just heading to court, according to one ally of Speaker Nancy Pelosi.

 It's not likely the House leadership will change any of their positions until at least next week, when members return from a Memorial Day recess.
-There are already 40 members open to impeachment proceedings — but it would take a groundswell of many more to change Pelosi's strategy.
+There are already 40 members open to impeachment proceedings — but it would take a groundswell to change Pelosi's strategy.

 Two Democratic sources have complained members are not getting much guidance on what the plan is going forward and are left wondering what the unified message from the caucus should be.

-And, according to three other Democratic congressional sources, Mueller's statement only heightens their desire to hear from him in a public setting — without saying whether they would be willing to go the subpoena route, according to a leadership aide pressed on how Congress will appeal to Mueller to get around his clear distaste for appearing before Congress.
+And, according to three other Democratic congressional sources, Mueller's statement only heightens the caucus's desire to hear from him in a public setting — without saying whether they would be willing to go the subpoena route, according to a leadership aide pressed on how Congress will appeal to Mueller to get around his clear distaste for appearing before it.

 But Nadler indicated he was satisfied with what he's already heard from the special counsel so far: "Mr. Mueller told us a lot of what we need to hear today."